shermanlo77/cptimeseries/README.md

 ```
 pool = multiprocess.MPIPoolExecutor
 ```
 so that [`mpi4py.futures.MPIPoolExecutor`](https://mpi4py.readthedocs.io/en/stable/mpi4py.futures.html) is used.
-In addition, the module `-m mpi4py.futures` and the script should be run using MPI, for example `mpiexec` and `sbatch`.
+In addition, the module `-m mpi4py.futures` and the script should be run using MPI, for example `mpiexec` or `sbatch`.

 Options are provided which may be useful for development, debugging or check-pointing purposes.